input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `QueryNext` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x04`
+- The octets representing the query's tag.
+The encoding of this is determined by the query schema.
 - The octets representing the query.
 The encoding of this is determined by the query schema.